wombleton/gitlaw-nz/acts/I/Intelligence and Security Committee Act 1996.md

     *   (a) subject to subsection (2), to examine the policy, administration, and expenditure of each intelligence and security agency:

+    *   (ab) without limiting paragraph (a), to conduct an annual financial review of the performance of an intelligence and security agency in the previous financial year after the responsible Minister has submitted a copy of the agency's annual report to the Committee:

     *   (b) subject to subsection (2), to consider any bill, petition, or other matter in relation to an intelligence and security agency referred to the Committee by the House of Representatives:

     *   (c) to receive and consider the annual report of each intelligence and security agency:

     *   (d) to consider any matter (not being a matter relating directly to the activities of an intelligence and security agency) referred to the Committee by the Prime Minister by reason of that matter's security or intelligence implications:

-    *   (e) subject to [section 18][21], to report to the House of Representatives on the activities of the Committee.
+    *   (e) subject to [section 18][22],---

+        *   (i) to present an annual report to the House of Representatives on the activities of the Committee; and

+        *   (ii) to make an annual report publicly available on the Internet site of the New Zealand Parliament:

+    *   (f) to consider and discuss with the Inspector-General of Intelligence and Security his or her annual report as presented to the House of Representatives under [section 27(3)][38] of the Inspector-General of Intelligence and Security Act 1996\.

     (2) The functions of the Committee do not include---

-    *   (a) inquiring into any matter within the jurisdiction of the Inspector-General of Intelligence and Security appointed under [section 5][29] of the Inspector-General of Intelligence and Security Act 1996; or
+    *   (a) inquiring into any matter within the jurisdiction of the Inspector-General of Intelligence and Security appointed under [section 5][39] of the Inspector-General of Intelligence and Security Act 1996; or

     *   (b) inquiring into any matter that is operationally sensitive, including any matter that relates to intelligence collection and production methods or sources of information; or

     *   (c) originating or conducting inquiries into complaints by individuals concerning the activities of an intelligence and security agency that are capable of being resolved under any other enactment.

+    Section 6(1)(ab): inserted, on 26 September 2013, by [section 4(1)][40] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+    Section 6(1)(e): replaced, on 26 September 2013, by [section 4(2)][40] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+    Section 6(1)(f): inserted, on 26 September 2013, by [section 4(2)][40] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

 ##### 7 Membership of Committee